 Based on the range indicated above, the annual landfill airspace consumed varies considerably from year to year, depending on specific events that occur within the Township, i.e., construction and demolition projects, structure fires, etc., and the corresponding need for disposal capacity.
 For purposes of estimating the initial post-diversion waste management requirements for the 2022-2047 (25 year) planning period to be provided, the current waste diversion rate of 23 to 25% and an allowance for 14,100 cubic metres (m3) per year of post-diversion waste starting in 2017 have been assumed.
 The Township intends to promote composting through an education program and possible composter bin rebate to try and increase diversion of organics from the landfill in the near future.
-But in view of the rural agricultural nature of the Township it is known that there is already residential organics diversion taking place and so it is difficult to estimate what percentage increase in the overall diversion rate will result and over what time period.
-So, for initial planning purposes, it is proposed to continue to use a 23 to 25 % diversion rate.
+But in view of the rural agricultural nature of the Township it is known that there is already residential organics diversion rate will result and over what time period.
+So, for initial planning purposes, it is proposed to continue to use a 23 to 25% diversion rate.
 The proposed post-diversion waste amount is equivalent to approximately 1.15 cubic metres of waste per capita per year.
 The projected initial future post-diversion waste management requirements are provided in Table 3.2-2 below.